Nikki stared at the newly made hole in the wall, eyes half-lidded, wondering what was going to break next.

 “Because we can’t,” her father stressed.
 “If the Líders saw us acting up over this, we’d be watched.
 The Guard would always be at our door, our bank cards would be limited—”

 “Is that all you care about?” she exploded.
 “Your bank cards?
-Derek and Kevin are gone, Aldrich!
+Derek and Kevin are gone, Marshall!
 Kevin’s been—” She couldn’t say it.
 “You’re never gonna see your kids again if you keep acting like this makes sense, or if it truly happened in the first place!” she added, because something deep inside her told her that through these convolutions, her siblings could very well be alive.
 Why weren’t the Líders looking into this “break” in the Barreira?
 Why hadn’t they executed Kevin in the streets?

 She knew denial was part of the grieving process, but all this secret-keeping made her secretly hopeful for a happy ending.